Read time: 4 minutes

 Alternatively, use the REST API to migrate flags from one environment to another.
 First, GET the feature flag you wish to import, then PATCH to update the flag configuration in production.

-If you need to reset an SDK key for an environment, navigate to the Account Settings page and click Edit next to the environment you wish to change.
+If you need to reset an SDK or mobile key for an environment, navigate to the Account Settings page and click Edit next to the environment you wish to change.

-When you edit an environment, you see the option to reset your SDK key for that environment.
-Click Reset SDK Key to bring up a confirmation screen.
-From there, you have the option to keep the old SDK key active for a period of time, up to a maximum of 720 hours (30 days).
+When you edit an environment, you see the option to reset your SDK or mobile key for that environment.
+Click Reset SDK key or Reset mobile key to bring up a confirmation screen.
+From there, you have the option to keep the old key active for a period of time, up to a maximum of 720 hours (30 days).

 Each environment also has a time-to-live (TTL) setting.
 This sets the number of minutes that the PHP SDK can cache feature flag rules locally.